Seavijay/leetcode/README.md

-Repo used to store my LeetCode problem solutions.
+Repo used to store my solutions of LeetCode's problems.